tealdeer-rs/tealdeer/docs/src/installing.md

 # Installing

-There are a few different ways to install Tealdeer:
+There are a few different ways to install tealdeer:

 - Through [package managers](#package-managers)
 - Through [static binaries](#static-binaries-linux)